 Recognizing feminist advocacy and collaborative leadership in global cooperation

 The Karen Takacs Award is presented annually by Cooperation Canada to an individual who has notably, by virtue of working collaboratively, made a difference in the lives of women globally.
 The award honours outstanding collaborative leadership and commitment to promoting women’s equality.
-As in previous years, the Karen Takacs Award winner is honoured during International Development Week and are given the opportunity to host a workshop to share her expertise and experience of collaborative leadership.
+As in previous years, the Karen Takacs Award winner is honoured during International Development Week and is given the opportunity to host a workshop to share acquired expertise and experience of collaborative leadership.

 Karen Takacs was a celebrated and cherished leader of the Canadian international community.
 For over 20 years, Karen worked tirelessly to improve the lives and advance the rights of women and girls locally, nationally, and internationally.
 Karen was a catalyst for collaboration in the Canadian international sector.
 Throughout her life, Karen was admired for motivating and bringing people together around a common cause.
 By way of encouragement, generosity, and humour, Karen led by mobilizing and supporting others.
-Following Karen’s passing in 2015, Cooperation Canada (then the Canadian Council for International Cooperation) created an award to honour her invaluable contribution to the fight for social and economic justice, and to celebrate the unique collaborative leadership she demonstrated throughout her career, including her time as Chair of the Board of Cooperation Canada.
+Following Karen’s passing in 2015, Cooperation Canada created an award to honour her invaluable contribution to the fight for social and economic justice, and to celebrate the unique collaborative leadership she demonstrated throughout her career, including her time as Chair of the Board of Cooperation Canada.
 For the Canadian global development community, The Karen Takacs Award is a symbol of feminism, collaboration, advocacy, mentorship and resilience.

 Criteria for Selection